natmasslove/aws_howto/glue_interactive_sessions/README.md

 ```shell
 jupyter nbconvert --to script glueintsessionsdemo.ipynb
 ```
-Then you just need to remove Jupyter Magics and your script is ready!
+Then we just need to remove Jupyter Magics and your script is ready!

-<<todo>>

 ## Clean Up